Jamesits/ubuntu-live-miner-x86_64/README.md

 ### Provide your own xmr-stak config

 Put configuration (`{config,cpu}.txt`) in `xmr-stak` folder in USB disk root.
 It will be applied at boot.

+If you don't provide your own config, it will mine using one core as a test.

 ### Load OS to RAM